 It's no secret that Palm Springs has a wonderfully vast array of mid-century modern homes peppered throughout the community.
 In fact, Palm Springs has long been a go-to place for those desiring architectural delights from famous Palm Springs architects.
 Since the 1920s and 1930s, visionary architects in Palm Springs have been inspiring a new design aesthetic, which is known as Desert Modernism.
 [Read more...]

-Did any of the homes above fill you with joy?
-Then, register with me today.
-By signing up, you’ll be able to save your favorite homes, your top listings and receive real-time notifications when architectural homes become available on the Palm Springs real estate market.
+Did any of the homes above peak your interest?
+If so, register with me to unlock features such as the ability to save your favorite listings and receive real-time notifications when architectural homes become available on the Palm Springs real estate market.

 Midcentury Modern Homes in Palm Springs

 Unleashing their endless font of creative freedom, these leading architects gave Modernism a new voice with each and every freshly-designed Palm Springs home.
 Built by celebrated Californian architects like John Lautner, Albert Frey, and Richard Neutra, many of the mid-century modern homes for sale in Palm Springs were designed in response to the bright and arid climate of the Coachella Valley and enjoy the shade that is cast by the looming and awe-inspiring shaded verandahs.

 The custom-designed homes of Palm Springs are almost as famous as the people who have resided or have been guests, in them.
 Homes, such as the Elrod House, were featured heavily in films such as the stylish spy classic, James Bond—Diamonds Are Forever.
 It’s little wonder why, considering the home’s most prominent feature, a conical, sun-shaped roof that towers over the main living area.

 Homes by Richard Neutra